 Best Monitor Light Bar All-Rounder: BenQ Screenbar Monitor Light

-In fact, you'll often find features like Brightness Intelligence Plus packed into even their most humble monitors, but we digress.
+In fact, you'll often find features like Brightness Intelligence Plus packed into even their most humble monitors.
+Brightness Intelligence Technology or B.I. tech is a method which BenQ use to measure your ambient lighting, and adjust brightness on the screen to optimise clarity.

 This benQ Screenbar monitor light is the go-to for most people, and with good reason.
 It features auto dimming, which automatically adjusts the light to your surroundings, but it can also be manually changed via the touch control (which looks super sleek by the way).